BoolPurist/BaseNumberCalculator/docfx_project/api-NumberBaseConversionLibrary/index.md

 * text number: string as that consists of number and letters from a-z or A-Z.
 Example: "A4", "28" und "ab" a text numbers.

-* numeric value: it refers to an integer value which as number has a base of 10 of course.
+* numeric value: it refers to an integer value which as a number has a base of 10 of course.